 When starting a new Python script, modules required for the analysis, including Pandas, must be imported into the environment:

-Basic statistical values, such as the minimum and maximum of a column, can be calculated by wrapping the appropriate function around the df.column_name in parentheses:
+Basic statistical values, such as the minimum and maximum of a column, can be calculated by adding the appropriate function to the end of the df.column_name in parentheses:

 Data Cleaning and Feature Engineering